ADHD

 Elspeth Campbell is a dedicated ADHD Coach with professional certification from the ADHD & Life Coach Training Program (ADDCA) in the USA.
 She also holds a Diploma in Cognitive Behavioural Therapy (CBT) and Groupwork from the Centre of Therapy & Counselling Studies in Edinburgh.

 With a deep personal connection to ADHD and mental health through her family, Elspeth brings both professional expertise and personal empathy to her coaching.
-She is passionate about helping individuals navigate ADHD with confidence, providing practical strategies to improve focus, organization, and daily life.
+She is passionate about helping individuals navigate ADHD with confidence, providing practical strategies to improve focus, organisation, and daily life.

 Qualifications: